maksym-lepekh/asyop/library/core.md

 If the operation has a parent that is not finished yet, the parent will be cancelled instead.
 Thus, failure path will be executed earlier.
 This process is recursive and ends when already finished parent was found.
 That means only last operation handle is needed to cancel a whole continuation chain as early as possible.

 #### Operation abortion
-Abort can be used to prematurely discard the operation result and
+Abort can be used to prematurely discard the operation result and prevent invocation of all continuations.

+Method `.abort()` can only have effect if the corresponding operation is not finished yet or it is finished, but there were no continuations invoked.

 ### Operation context
 Operation context `basic_context<T, Err>` is a special type that holds current state of the asynchronous operation.
 It is also used as a container for pending continuations or operation result.